mikechambers/lookup/README.md

 ![image](images/screenshot.png)

+Any screenshot that contains a full Bungie Id should work.

 The script will detect the screenshot, parse the bungie id, play a sound and then launch trials report with the player's info.

 By default, the OPEN CV engine will be used.
 If you would like to use the OPEN AI engine, then you can specify it like so: